thejeshgn/blocked/README.md

 Blocked by ISPs in India

 ## MASTER_LIST.csv
 Master list of all the sites blocked in India.
 With the source and other details.
-Cretaed out of the lists
+Cretaed out of the lists.
+[MASTER_LIST.csv](https://github.com/thejeshgn/blocked/blob/master/MASTER_LIST.csv) .

 ## Lists: Source of Blocked URL
 Lists are simple textfiles with urls.
 Name of the file becomes the source name.
 We create a file everytime we get news of somesite getting blocked.